3ev/tev_glossary/README.md

 The following Typoscript constants are available for you to configure the plugin
 with:

+**plugin.tx_tevglossary.config.enable**

+`1` by default.
+Enable glossary highlighting.
+You can use this to disable glossary highlighting on certain pages with Extension Templates.

 **plugin.tx_tevglossary.config.selector**

 `p` by default.
 The CSS selector used to search for text on the page to highlight.